Robotic Welding Issues and Challenges

 With traditional robotic welders the sheer complexity of creating hundreds of programs, maintaining the programs between batch runs and relocating the program for a fittings new location is untenable.

-A tool that is easy to program and requiring minimal training can bring the complexity of producing a small batch of parts into the realm of possibility for the Low Volume producer.
-When the robot can be simply led through its welding path, understanding complex welding software, coordinate systems, joysticks, plus minus keys and software commands, are no longer necessary.
+A tool that is easy to program and requires minimal training can bring the complexity of producing a small batch of parts into the realm of possibility for the Low Volume producer.
+When the robot can be simply led through its welding path, understanding complex welding software, coordinate systems, joysticks, plus-minus keys, and software commands, are no longer necessary.
 When the tool can be programmed from a phone or tablet with a simple app, your grandmother can do it.
 When training takes hours and not weeks, the system can be a tool that every single welder in your shop can use to be more productive.
-A part can be programmed in minutes and small batches of parts run off in less time than the welder could weld them by hand.
+A part can be programmed in minutes and small batches of parts runoff in less time than the welder could weld them by hand.
 When combined with modular tooling systems, you have a combination that makes this a reality.

 High Mix of Parts Being Manufactured at The Same Time